 Devotional for Today January 4

-Twice in the Gospel of Mark, the word “immediately” is used to refer to important events in Jesus’ life.
-Jesus goes to receive baptism and the “immediately” sign from Heaven.
-Also “immediately” the Spirit prompts Jesus to go into the wilderness.
+Twice in the Gospel of Mark, the word “immediately” refers to significant events in Jesus’ life.
+First, Jesus goes to receive baptism and the “immediately” sign from Heaven.
+Also, “immediately,” the Spirit prompts Jesus to enter the wilderness.

 Bible Verse for Today

 In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
 And immediately coming up out of the water, He saw the heavens opening, and the Spirit, like a dove, descending upon Him; and a voice came from the heavens: “You are My beloved Son; in You I am well pleased.”

 And immediately the Spirit brought Him out into the wilderness.
 And He was in the wilderness for forty days, tempted by Satan; He was with the wild animals, and the angels were serving Him.
 (Mark 1:9-13 NASB)

 The holy spiritual urgency is driven by the concern that much loss is incurred by someone who does not know Jesus.
 Therefore, the Gospel of Jesus must not be delayed for a minute; it must be proclaimed now without waiting for favorable circumstances.

 Jesus is revealed to us in today’s Gospel passage from Mark.